 You can technically attempt to get your record expunged on your own in Los Angeles, but it’s not encouraged.

-Los Angeles county court is known to deny expungement requests if you haven’t built a strong enough case for yourself.
+Los Angeles County Court is known to deny expungement requests if you haven’t built a strong enough case for yourself.
 The documents necessary for expungement and the process of convincing the judge that you deserve to have your record expunged can be very difficult to understand.

 An attorney will know what to do, though.
 With someone by your side who understands the nuances of criminal defense, you stand a much better chance of having your criminal record expunged in Los Angeles.
 Schedule a free consultation with one of our lawyers to better understand how our team can help.